kevinburke/gitopen/readme.md

 $ ./gitopen origin
 ```

 Will open `https://github.com/kevinburke/gitopen` in your browser.
+If you do
+this hundreds of times a week, this is a pretty useful hack.

 ##### Open a pull request